dendronhq/dendron-site/vault/dendron.topic.lookup.md

 ## Lookups
 Dendron supports look ups by keywords separated by spaces/' ' without having to know the order where the keywords occur in the note.
 As example: `dendron rename` & `rename dendron` will both match note `dendron.dev.design.commands.rename`.

-As mentioned in Details section the look up is accomplished through utilization of [fusejs](https://fusejs.io/).
+As mentioned in [[Details|dendron.topic.lookup#details]], the look up is accomplished through utilization of [fusejs](https://fusejs.io/).
 You can use [fusejs extended search](https://fusejs.io/examples.html#extended-search) syntax when looking up notes.

+For entries that have the same score, Dendron will sort results by their last updated time.

 ## Details